NamelessProj/PlatformerGame/README.md

 ## How To Build And Run
-This project is built using pure Java (Swing) — no external libraries are required.
+This project is built using pure Java (Swing) — We use TinySound for better sound management.

 The project has been structured with the Maven directory layout.